vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 > And he brought me into the inner court of the LORD’S house, and, behold, at the door of the temple of the LORD, between the porch and the altar, were about five and twenty men, with their backs toward the temple of the LORD, and their faces toward the east; and *they worshipped the sun toward the east*.
 {% ct 'Ezekiel 8:16' %}

 The worship of graven images was also a practice of ancient Babylonians that has been adopted by spiritual Babylon even though God clearly forbids it in the second commandment {% rf 'Exodus 20:4-6' %}.
 Ancient Babylonians practiced sun worship too, and it managed to corrupt some of God’s very own people.
 The practice has been adopted by spiritual Babylon through the keeping of Sunday—the day of the sun—as the day of worship instead of the seventh-day Sabbath as outlined in the fourth commandment {% rf 'Exodus 20:8-11' %}.
-Many are unaware of the pagan origin of Sunday-keeping, which is why God has a message for the last days calling people to worship Him according to His commandments (see [“God's Rest Day”](/posts/basics/sabbath.md)).
+Many are unaware of the pagan origin of Sunday-keeping, which is why God has a message for the last days calling people to worship Him according to His commandments (see [“God’s Rest Day”](/posts/basics/sabbath.md)).
 Incidentally, the false teaching that the law of God has been changed or repealed is also propogated by spiritual Babylon even though the Bible clearly teaches the law cannot be changed ({% rf 'Luke 16:17' false %}; see [“God’s Law Changed”](/posts/prophecy/change.md)).

 One other particularly destructive pagan teaching that has caused many people to turn away from God is the belief that sinners burn eternally in hell—an echo of Satan’s original “you shall not surely die” lie in Eden and a contradiction of God’s word ({% rf 'Genesis 2:17; 3:4' false %}; see [“Is Hell Forever?”](/posts/basics/hell.md)).

 ## What is God’s message to people in Babylon?

-> *Flee out of the midst of Babylon*, and deliver every man his soul: be not cut off in her iniquity; for this is the time of the LORD'S vengeance; he will render unto her a recompence.
+> *Flee out of the midst of Babylon*, and deliver every man his soul: be not cut off in her iniquity; for this is the time of the LORD’S vengeance; he will render unto her a recompence.
 {% ct 'Jeremiah 51:6' %}

 > And after these things I saw another angel come down from heaven, having great power; and the earth was lightened with his glory.
 And he cried mightily with a strong voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils, and the hold of every foul spirit, and a cage of every unclean and hateful bird.
 For all nations have drunk of the wine of the wrath of her fornication, and the kings of the earth have committed fornication with her, and the merchants of the earth are waxed rich through the abundance of her delicacies.
 And I heard another voice from heaven, saying, *Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues*.
 For her sins have reached unto heaven, and God hath remembered her iniquities.